Stock Market Prediction via Deep Learning Techniques: A Survey: Review methodology and criteria

 \section{Review methodology and criteria}

-\subsection{Review methodology}
+\subsection{Review Methodology}

-In this paper, we focus on papers related to stock market prediction.
-To collect plenty of papers, we proposed a comprehensive strategy to cover all the papers.
-First, we restricted the time span of the papers, which is from 2012 to 2022.
-Then we identified the top NLP and AI conferences, including ACL, EMNLP, AAAI, IJCAI, ICAIF, NeurIPS, and KDD.
-In these conferences, we used the search engine Google scholar with selected keywords, including \textit{stock prediction}, \textit{market}, \textit{finance} and \textit{portfolio}.
-The names of deep learning models are also considered as the keywords, such as \textit{Deep Neural Network}, \textit{Recurrent Neural Network (RNN)}, \textit{Long Short-Term Memory (LSTM)}, and \textit{Graph Neural Network (GNN)}, \textit{Transformer}, and \textit{Reinforcement learning}.
-Based on these keywords, papers related to stock market prediction, finance, trading and portfolio were found.
-We then filtered papers using machine learning to predict the stock market.
+In this study, we focus on literature pertaining to stock market prediction.
+To gather a comprehensive collection of papers, we implemented a strategy as follows.
+Initially, we limited the timeframe to the last decade.
+Next, we identified the leading Natural Language Processing (NLP) and Artificial Intelligence (AI) conferences, including ACL, EMNLP, AAAI, IJCAI, ICAIF, NeurIPS, and KDD.
+Within these conferences, we utilized the search engine Google Scholar with specific keywords such as \textit{stock prediction}, \textit{market}, \textit{finance} and \textit{portfolio}.
+We also included the names of deep learning models as keywords, such as \textit{RNN}, \textit{LSTM}, and \textit{GNN}, \textit{Transformer}, and \textit{RL}.
+By using these keywords, we were able to find papers related to stock market prediction, finance, trading, and portfolio.
+We then used machine learning to filter papers that predicted the stock market.
 After filtering, we selected 42 high-quality papers related to stock prediction.
-After excluding papers with less than two pages of articles, 39 papers were screened.
-By reading the cited papers in these 39 papers related to the topic of this survey, the top-ranked papers in journals and conferences were also included in our research paper list.
-In total, this survey contains 94 high-quality surveys rich in various deep learning methods.
+After excluding papers with less than two pages of content, 39 papers were screened.
+By reading the cited papers in these 39 papers, we also included the top-ranked papers from journals and conferences in our research paper list.
+In total, this survey includes 94 high-quality papers that cover a diverse range of deep learning methods.

-\subsection{Selected paper statistics}
+\subsection{Selected Paper Statistics}